ksh0430/active-deploy/labs/ActiveDeployUsageLabs-Lab1-gui.md

 [//]: # ([![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/IBM-Bluemix/active-deploy-lab))

+# Lab 1: Default Deployment with the Active Deploy Dashboard

+**Intent:** This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.

 > **Difficulty**: Easy

 > **Time**: 15 minutes

 > **Prerequisites**:
 - Make sure you have satisfied the prerequisite steps listed on the main lab page
 - Make sure you have a running application in Bluemix.
 If need be, use the SampleApp steps on the main lab page.

-# Lab 1: Default Deployment with the Active Deploy Dashboard

-This lab will show us how to get started using Active Deploy quickly by doing an automated deployment using a default configuration.
+##Steps

 1. Go to the Bluemix Dashboard and click on the Active Deploy service tile.
 When the Active Deploy Dashboard loads, create a new deployment.
   * Click on the `Create New Deployment` button.